-Philadelphia’s Hispanic Heritage Month (September 15-October 15) celebrates the accomplishments, culture and legacy of the city’s Hispanic population with a range of events throughout the month and beyond.
+National Hispanic Heritage Month runs September 15 through October 15, and Philadelphia celebrates the accomplishments, culture and legacy of the city’s Hispanic population with a range of events throughout the month and beyond.

 Did someone say fiesta?
 Look no further than the annual Feria del Barrio, one of the Philadelphia’s largest celebrations of Latino art and culture.
 The free music, dance and art extravaganza hits the sidewalks of the historic Centro de Oro neighborhood — the center of Latino culture in Philadelphia.

 Where: Taller Puertorriqueño, 2600 N. 5th Street

 The Puerto Rican flag flies above one of Philadelphia’s busiest public spaces throughout Hispanic Heritage Month.
 Local civic and community leaders kick off this public ceremony hosted by the Office of Immigrant Affairs.

 Floats, dances, local celebrities, youth groups and more than 1,500 musicians bring the Benjamin Franklin Parkway to life for the annual Puerto Rican Day Parade, ending with a fun-filled festival at American Street and Lehigh Avenue.
 This free annual parade is the city’s largest and oldest outdoor event celebrating Latino and Puerto Rican heritage.

 View this post on Instagram A post shared by El Compadre (@tortaselcompadre) on May 3, 2017 at 9:21am PDT

 A post shared by El Compadre (@tortaselcompadre) on May 3, 2017 at 9:21am PDT